Mental Health Facilities Kenton, OH

 Marion Area Counseling Center - 26.0 miles from Kenton, OH

 Marion Area Counseling Center is a mental health facility in Marion, OH, located at 320 Executive Drive, 43302 zip code area.
-Marion Area Counseling Center provides telemedicine/telehealth and outpatient treatment.
-Marion Area Counseling Center provides group therapy, psychotropic medication and cognitive behavioral therapy to seniors 65 or older, children / adolescents and adults.
-Marion Area Counseling Center also supports people with serious mental illness, children/adolescents with serious emotional disturbance and people requiring dual diagnosis treatment.
-Additional services offered by Marion Area Counseling Center consist of education services, suicide prevention services and psychosocial rehabilitation services.
+Marion Area Counseling Center provides outpatient treatment and telemedicine/telehealth.
+Marion Area Counseling Center provides behavior modification, psychotropic medication and integrated dual diagnosis disorder treatment to seniors 65 or older, adults and young adults.
+Marion Area Counseling Center also supports people with trauma, clients referred from the court/judicial system and children/adolescents with serious emotional disturbance.
+Additional services offered by Marion Area Counseling Center consist of education services, illness management and recovery and court-ordered outpatient treatment.

 Learn More